How Much Does Paying Off a Car Loan Help Credit

 Whether you’re thinking about paying off a debt or mulling over how to increase your credit score — or both — it’s reasonable to ask if paying off debt helps your credit rating.
 The answer, though, is more complex than a simple yes or no.

-We’ll delve into it all here, showing how paying off a debt can either raise or reduce your credit score, depending on the circumstances.
-We’ll also explain a bit about how credit scores are calculated, and especially how managing your credit utilization can give you some control over your credit score.
+Let’s unpack how paying off a debt can either raise or reduce your credit score, depending on the circumstance; how credit scores are calculated; and how managing your credit utilization can give you some control over your credit score.

 How Paying Off a Debt Is Connected to Your Credit Score